kubevirt/hyperconverged-cluster-operator/docs/upgrade-test-on-crc.md

 ## Create ClusterRoleBindings

-Create ClusterRoleBindings to allow pods to read the images pushed to image registry.
+Create ClusterRoleBindings to allow pods to read from the image registry.

 ````
 cat <<EOF | oc create -f -